UniversalScientificTechnologies/xDOS_doc/AIRDOS/AIRDOS04_quick_guide.md

 # AIRDOS04: Quick start guide

 {: .highlight }
-This is a simplified version of the full user guide, made for fast detector setup.
+This is a simplified version of the full user guide for fast detector setup.
 This quick-start guide contains only basic operations with the detector.
-For the complete manual, please refer to [complete version](./AIRDOS04).
+For the complete manual, please take a look at [complete version](./manual).

 ## Detector activation